cs1302uga/cs1302-tutorials/scripts/scripts.md

    **ASIDE:** Remove user execute permission, attempt to execute the script, then see what happens.

+ 1. Notice the output.
+It executed both commands!

+ 1. That's it!
+You now know know the basics of Bash scripts.
+There is a lot more than can be done, but we reccommend that you look those things up when you need them.
+For further reading, the official "BASH Programming" book by Mike G can be found [here](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html).

 ### Display Commands in Bash Script Execution

 If you would like your bash script to display the commands that it